VulnerabilityHistoryProject/chromium-vulnerabilities/README.md

 Every push and pull request is run against our integrity checkers on Travis.
 Click on the above tag to see the status of the build.

-# Get the Git Log data
+# Get the Git Log data for commits/gitlog.txt

 Use this git command to generate the git log: